ISISNeutronMuon/MDMC/doc/index.rst

 MDMC is a Python package for optimising classical molecular dynamics (MD) potential parameters by refining against experimental data, particularly dynamical data such as the dynamic structure factor.
-The refinement uses derivative free optimisation algorithms, e.g. Monte Carlo (MC).
+The refinement uses derivative-free optimisation algorithms (currently CMA-ES).
 See :ref:`introduction-label` and :ref:`installation-label` to start using MDMC.

 MDMC was originally developed at the ISIS Neutron and Muon Source,